 HOW I DECIDED TO MOVE TO NIGERIA

 There is something very manly in every Serbian woman.
 When and why it all begins, I have no idea.
 Perhaps it starts when we are little girls and our parents call us “son”.
 Like “Son, pick up your toys”, or “Son, wash the dishes” or “Son, pass me the cigarettes.”
 Yes, in Serbia parents address their daughters as “Son”.
 There is no reason behind it.
 It comes naturally.
-Mothers tell their daughters not to cry., that crying is for little babies only.
+Mothers tell their daughters not to cry, that crying is for little babies.
 We get spanked easily and frequently.
-We even get beaten with sticks, belts, branches or anything handy at a given moment.
+We, the “girls”, even get beaten with sticks, belts, branches or anything handy at a given moment.
 Parents let us play in parks in front of the building with other children without supervision even before we start school.
 When we start going to school, they walk with us only the first week until we memorize the way home.
-After that, we are on our own, walking to and from school with other schoolmates or often alone.
-They bring us to the bars with them.
+After that, we are on our own, walking to and from school with other schoolmates or often alone through “bad” neighborhoods.
+Parents bring us to the bars with them.
 They take us to places where there is a lot of smoking and drinking (that is how we Serbs live).

-Once you commence high school, the grown-up life starts.
+Once you start high school, the grown-up life begins.
+You don’t go to a school in your area, but the one you are placed in based on your elementary school success.
 You are literally on your own.
 You, a 14-year-old girl, take public transport to and from school, often traveling one to two hours one way.
 We start smoking cigarettes, going out to the clubs, drinking alcohol and dating boys.
 Since now our parents are paying transport to school, they barely give us enough money for food.
-A girl is broke, with her books and hours of standing in public transport.
+A girl is broke, with her books and dreams and hours of standing in public transport.
 There is no money for new, fancy clothes.
 There is barely any money for clothes at all.
 We usually own a pair of pants, a pair of jeans, a few shirts for different weather and a couple of pairs of shoes.
 Hence the reason why most of us start working at that age.
 We will do weekend promotions, bar-tending, distribution of flyers, anything to make money for a book, cigarettes or maybe a pair of new jeans.
 This lifestyle continues throughout high school, until university.
 That is, of course, if by some miracle you have money to pay for university.
 You work, you study.
 You walk the big city streets alone.
 The parents are never home.
 Your country is again in war with another country.
 You continue to fight every day.
 You are still young and there is a burning hope in you that things will somehow get better soon.
 On top of everything, you are expected to always look good, to have a hot body and to be attractive.
 You are expected to be independent and never ask for help.
 You are expected to be proud and to maintain self-dignity.
 You’ve been told not to accept anything for free, that everything that is free has the highest price.
 Don’t ever allow yourself to depend on a man.
 Don’t ever let a man financially support you.
 Don’t allow yourself to have to tolerate some fool.
 Don’t put yourself in a position that you have to get permission from a man to do something.
 They build fear in you.
 And so you grow to become independent, brave and strong.
 You saw wars, fights, and violence.
 You have lost friends to drugs, alcohol, prostitution… Relationships don’t have perspective because there is no money.
 You watch high school mates dating 50 – years -old, married criminals.